Fl0W97/ci-c5-housing-market-prices/README.md

 ### Content

-* The text for the Home page was taken from Wikipedia Article A
+* The text for the Dahsboard was taken partly from Code Institute Walkthorugh 02
+*
-* Instructions on how to implement form validation on the Sign-Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+* Ideas and supprot of plot analysis was taken from [Specific YouTube Tutorial](https://www.youtube.com/) (to be added)
-* The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+* The icons in the footer were taken from [Font Awesome](https://fontawesome.com/) (to be added)
+* The template for this project was provided by Code Institute
+*

 ### Media

 * The photos used on the home and sign-up page are from This Open Source site
-* The images used for the gallery page were taken from this other open-source site
+* The images used for the gallery page were taken from the Code Institute Course 'Delivering Data Science Projects Data Culture and CRISP-DM Workflow CRISP-DM Workflow'
+* The images used for the dashboard page XY were taken from (to be added)

 ## Acknowledgements (optional)